The Baader-Meinhof phenomenon

 Maybe lots of people in your area heard that same song on the radio that day?
 Maybe lots of them reacted in the same way I did?.

-I’m only suggesting that the statistical chance might have gotten a tiny bit bigger for you by reading this blog post.
+I’m only suggesting that the statistical chance might have gotten a tiny little bit bigger for you by reading this blog post.

 The Baader-Meinhof phenomenon and language